carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ## Twarc Stream Command

 You may also collect tweets as they are posted, and establish rules to what tweets will be collected (as you did for setting search parameters).
-To start with a stream, let's set some tweet parameters or rules:
+To start with a stream, you set some tweet parameters or rules:

 You may want to see 'what's trending' on Twitter to make sure you